zchee/golang-wiki/Gardening.md

 While triaging the bug:

 * is it a duplicate?
 Close it, referencing the dup.
 * is it a Question rather than a bug?
-Label it [`Question`](https://github.com/golang/go/labels/Question) and reply with something like "For questions about Go, see https://golang.org/wiki/Questions".
+Reply with something like "For questions about Go, see https://golang.org/wiki/Questions".
 * is the subject the correct format?
 It should start with the package path and a colon: "net/http: fix crash in Server during foo operation".
 * is it in a subrepo?
 Leave the milestone as `Unreleased` unless it's a subrepo that goes into a release, like `http2`.
 * if it is a regression and you can reproduce it, use `git bisect` to find the bad commit (optional but very helpful).